netgoat-xyz/netgoat/README.md

 # NetGoat — Self-Hostable Cloudflare Alternative (Reverse Proxy Engine)

+> [!IMPORTANT]
+> If you don't see any new commits here, its because we're working on a go version of Netgoat in the RewriteGo branch!

 ## 💖 Special Thanks

 A huge thank you to **Cozy Critters Society** and **Snow** for being our first donors!
 Their support means the world to us.
 Check out their nonprofit here: [Cozy Critters Society](https://opencollective.com/cozy-critters-society).